Shell to maintain asset sales target despite oil price fall

 | ABU DHABI

-ABU DHABI Royal Dutch Shell (RDSa.L) will not increase its target to sell $15 billion (9.45 billion pounds) of assets in 2014-2015 in the face of lower oil prices, the oil company's upstream director said on Tuesday.
+ABU DHABI Royal Dutch Shell (RDSa.L) will not increase its target to sell $15 billion of assets in 2014-2015 in the face of lower oil prices, the oil company's upstream director said on Tuesday.

 The Anglo-Dutch major will also maintain its current oil and gas exploration portfolio, Andrew Brown said.